skip to main content

 IV.
 Academic Intervention

-At the end of each quarter, if a Kindergarten-5 student performs below grade/curriculum expectations, the teacher/grade level team will, with the knowledge and appropriate participation of parents, provide additional assistance and opportunities for the student to improve his/her performance.
+At the end of each quarter, if a Kindergarten-5 student performs below grade/curriculum expectations, the teacher/grade level team will, with the knowledge and appropriate participation of parents, provide additional assistance and opportunities for the student to improve their performance.

 1. Interventions may include the following: